-What is also important is that most robust soy standards, but also certain country areas (think Paraguayan Atlantic Forest, Amazon) have much earlier cut off dates for deforestation and conversion than what the EUDR requires.
-Leaving this early cutoff date and other sustainability commitments aside would be a great loss and not fair to farmers and suppliers who have done major efforts to comply with these requirements over the past decade.
-Yet, we all should acknowledge that we have to make scale and fast in nature protection, combining such commitments with full EUDR and DCF legal production.
+What is also important is that most robust soy standards, but also certain national legislations (think Paraguayan and Brazilian Atlantic Forest, Amazon) have much earlier cut-off dates for deforestation and conversion than what the EUDR requires.
+Leaving this early cut-off date and other sustainability commitments aside would be a great loss and not fair to farmers and suppliers who have made major efforts to comply with these requirements over the past decade.
+Yet, we all should acknowledge that we must make scale and fast in nature protection, combining such commitments with full EUDR and DCF legal production.